-You will watch the sunset as you cruise over to and under the Golden Gate Bridge.
+You will watch the sunset or the evening lights as you cruise over to and under the Golden Gate Bridge.
 On your way back, you will ride along the shores of San Francisco while taking in the stunning skyline.

-Along the way, you will enjoy food from a large appetizer buffet provided by Boudin Bakery, including treats such as small sandwiches, cheeses, and seasonal fruits and salads.
+Along the way, you will enjoy food from a light appetizer buffet including treats such as small sandwiches, cheeses, and seasonal fruits and salads.
 The buffet also offers fresh vegetables, pizza breadsticks, and freshly baked cookies.

 A bar is available on board.
 Each ticket includes one drink pass, and then you can buy additional drinks.

-In the winter months (November 4 - March 31), this cruise still runs, but with some slight modifications.
-Since the sun goes down earlier, you will not catch the sunset but you will still get to enjoy the beautiful scenery and appetizer buffet as you cruise around the bay.
+In the winter months (November - March), this cruise still runs, but with some slight modifications.
+Since the sun goes down earlier, you will not catch the sunset, but you will still get to enjoy the beautiful scenery and appetizer buffet as you cruise around the bay.

 The San Francisco Dinner Dance Cruise is a long running bay cruise.
-This 2.5 to 3-hour San Francisco night tour includes a formal dinner and a live band.
+This 2.5 to 3-hour San Francisco night tour includes a formal dinner and a live music.

 During the cruise, you will get the chance to watch the sunset over the San Francisco Bay.
 You will also cruise past several popular SF attractions such as Alcatraz Island, Sausalito, and Angel Island.